 The Jewish people read a chunk of the Torah each week, and get through the first five books in a yearly cycle.
 The cycle is reset and we start again from Genesis 1 at the end of the Feast of Tabernacles in the Fall.
 If you would like to join us, check out our “Weekly Torah Portion” page.
 If the idea of reading through those first five books fills you with dread, take heart!
 You are not alone, and you could also find yourself pleasantly surprised!
 Some the passages that many consider to be difficult and dry ironically contain some of the most important keys that we have to God’s heart, God’s ways, his truth and his plans.
 And he would be delighted to escort you around the territory, if you come with new eyes to see and ears to hear…

-You may already have a good system in place that you enjoy, but here are a few strategies that might help:
+You may already have a good system in place that you enjoy, but here are a few strategies that might help if you don’t:

 Read a manageable amount each day.
 More than a verse, but not vast amounts, or you will get indigestion, and won’t be able to chew it over properly.
 A chapter is a simple suggestion, but everyone is different.